modernancientgenomes/modernancientgenomes.github.io/tools/index.md

 nav:
   order: 2
   tooltip: Software, datasets, and more
-redirect_from:
-  - /webservers
-  - /software
-  - /apps
 ---

-# <i class="fas fa-tools"></i>Tools
+# <i class="fas fa-tools"></i>Tools & Education

-All of our software, tools, datasets, etc. are 100% open-source, and free for anyone around the world to use and modify.
-We strive to make resources that are high quality in every aspect: cleanly written, robustly constructed and tested, well-documented, easy-to-use, accessible, customizable, and as effective as possible in real-world use.
+Hello fellow scientist!
+Welcome to our ‘Tools and Education’ section!

+In MMBioIT we actively develop tools for bacterial genomics, focusing on providing software that is easy to install and use.
+We strongly believe in transparent and collaborative science, and therefore all our tools are completely open-source.
+We encourage you to try our tools and, if you dare, suggest improvements for them.

+Are you a wet-labber?
+Are you interested in learning bioinformatics?
+Then you should check our Education section!
+You will find free courses to improve your bioinformatics skills.

 {% include search-info.html %}

 {% include section.html %}

+# Tools

-## Featured
+## Whole Genome Sequencing

-{% include list.html data="tools" component="card" filters="group: featured" %}
+{% include list.html component="card" data="tools" filters="group: wgs" %}

 {% include section.html %}

-## More
+## Metagenomics

-{% include list.html data="tools" component="card" filters="group: more" style="small" %}
+{% include list.html component="card" data="tools" filters="group: metagenomics" %}

 {% include section.html %}

-## Affiliated Organizations

-{% include list.html data="tools" component="card" filters="group: other" style="small" %}

-{% include section.html %}

-## Legacy
+# Educational resources

-{% include list.html data="tools" component="card" filters="group: legacy" style="small" %}
+{% include list.html component="card" data="tools" filters="group: education" %}